Are you frozen in fear at the thought of frozen pipes? Here’s your solution.

 Which brings us to what you really wanted to know: How are you going to prevent the water in those pipes from expanding?
 (How we can keep from expanding is a topic for a different post.)
 The most important thing you can do is to make sure your pipes stay as warm and snug as possible, and there are several highly exciting ways to do this:

-- Other than the lovely insulation your cat will provide for your pipes now that he can get under that cabinet, you shouldn’t be shy about using other types of insulation, the kinds that don’t purr, such as insulated linings, sleeves, and heat tapes on your pipes.
+Other than the lovely insulation your pet will provide for your pipes now that they can get under that cabinet, you shouldn’t be shy about using other types of insulation, the kinds that don’t purr, such as insulated linings, sleeves, and heat tapes on your pipes.
 These are all enormously helpful.

 Keep your thermostat at the same temperature at all times, including at night.
 This gives your pipes less of an opportunity to freeze up.
 And, if you’re away for an extended amount of time—because you wanted to escape the frozen tundra for a tropical island, say—remember to leave your thermostat at no less than 55 degrees Fahrenheit.